jedbrooke/golem-network-requestor/README.md

 # golem-network-requestor
 golem provider runtime with network access via http (socks5 coming soon) proxy

 Currently it is very limited.
-I have only tested it on small queries (fetching httpbin.org/uuid), so no idea if it will work on anything larger.
+It should work on larger queries, and consecutive queries, and can only process 1 client at a time, so concurrent queries will simply wait to be served. only tested with HTTP GET requests.
+CONNECT fails for sure, have not tested POST or PUT.

 no HTTPS, only vanilla insecure http.